Locksmith

 OTHER than calling a locksmith, any recommendations on what to do if I lock my keys in my car?
 I remember my father trying to use a coat hanger, but that only worked maybe once out of 10 times.

-Asked by joanie almost 12 years ago
+Asked by joanie over 12 years ago

 There are no magic tricks.
 No blanket recommendation for breaking in a car.
 Too many cars require different methods.
 I can give you advice on how to PREPARE for it!
 Either sign up for a AAA membership ($50 a year which includs 3 free car openings) OR buy a small combo lock box & install it under your car.
 Only takes 2 screws.
 Just don't screw it into your gas tank. ;-)